 Essentially, the banking business in which the Bank is engaged is subject to the risk that financial market prices and rates will move and result in profits or losses for us.
 Market risk arises from the probability of adverse movements in financial market prices and rates.
 The Bank's definition of financial market prices in this regard refer to interest rates, equity prices, foreign exchange rates, commodity prices, the correlations among them and their levels of volatility.
-Interest rate and equity price risks consist of two components each: general risk, which describes value changes due to general market movements, and specific risk which has issuer-related causes.
+Interest rate and equity price risks consist of two components each: general risk, which has issuer-related causes.